 The parent company of Proton VPN is well-respected and based in Switzerland.
 Switzerland is a strong pro-privacy jurisdiction and is not a party to any international surveillance alliances, such as we find with the US and UK (Five Eyes).

 ExpressVPN is based in the British Virgin Islands (BVI), which is a great jurisdiction for a VPN.
-This jurisdiction is also shared by Surfshark, which we discussed in the ExpressVPN vs Surfshark comparison.
 The BVI is a very privacy-oriented place.
 The government doesn’t require online services to retain data about their users.
 Many countries do have such requirements, such as the UK and Australia.

 Both of these products come from companies with good overall backgrounds and are based in privacy-friendly jurisdictions.
 We can call this category a tie.